karlseguin/the-little-mongodb-book/en/mongodb.markdown

 ## MapReduce ##
 MapReduce is a two-step approach to data processing.
 First you map, and then you reduce.
 The mapping step transforms the inputted documents and emits a key=>value pair (the key and/or value can be complex).
 Then, key/value pairs are grouped by key, such that values for the same key end up in an array.
 The reduce gets a key and the array of values emitted for that key, and produces the final result.
 The map and reduce functions are written in JavaScript.

 With MongoDB we use the `mapReduce` command on a collection. `mapReduce` takes a map function, a reduce function and an output directive.
 In our shell we can create and pass a JavaScript function.
 From most libraries you supply a string of your functions (which is a bit ugly).
-The third parameter takes additional options, for example we could filter, sort and limit the documents that we want analyzed.
+The third parameter sets additional options, for example we could filter, sort and limit the documents that we want analyzed.
 We can also supply a `finalize` method to be applied to the results after the `reduce` step.

 You probably won't need to use MapReduce for most of your aggregations, but if you do, you can read more about it in [MongoDB manual](http://docs.mongodb.org/manual/core/map-reduce/).